University of Michigan–Flint: University of Michigan–Flint (1971–)

+Juan E. Mestas (1999 until 2007)

-In September 1999, Juan E. Mestas began his tenure as the fifth chancellor of UMF.
+In September 1999, Juan E. Mestas began his tenure as the fifth chancellor of UM-Flint.
 The William S. White Building was completed on the north side of the Flint River in 2002 for School of Health Professions and Studies and the School of Management.
 Halo Burger returned to the campus in September 2002 only to be forced out due to on-campus housing food regulations in 2008.

+Ruth Person (2008 until 2014)

 Ruth Person became chancellor in 2008.
 The first on-campus dorms, First Street Residence Hall, were completed in 2008.
-UMF in 2010 was the fastest-growing public university in the state of Michigan.
+UM-Flint in 2010 was the fastest-growing public university in the state of Michigan.
 The School of Management moved to a leased floor of the Riverfront Residence Hall in early 2013 from the White Building at renovation cost of $5.3 million.
-In 2013, Person's five-year term was up and was extended for a year by U of M President Mary Sue Coleman to 2014.
+In 2013, Person's five-year term was up and was extended for a year to 2014.

+Susan E. Borrego (2014 until 2019)

-In August 2014, Sue Borrego began as chancellor.
+In August 2014, Susan E. Borrego began as chancellor.
 On October 15, 2015, University Board of Regents approved the purchase of the 160,000-square-foot, 10-story north tower building of the Citizens Banking Buildings from FirstMerit Bank for $6 million expected to close in March 2016.
 In mid-December 2015, the Uptown Reinvestment Corporation donated the Riverfront Residence Hall and Banquet Center to the university with the Charles Stewart Mott Foundation forgiving the remaining redevelopment loan for the center.
 On October 20, 2016, the Regents formed the School of Nursing from the Department of Nursing in the School of Health Professions and Studies.
 The Harrison Street Annex, at Kearsley and Harrison Streets in the Harrison Street parking structure, has been remodeled to be the university's engineering design studio.

+Debasish Dutta (2019 until 2023)

+In 2019, Susan E. Borrego resigned as chancellor after 5 years, and was succeeded by Debasish Dutta in July.
+Dutta was formally installed as the university's ninth chancellor in August 2019.

+Organization

+Administration

+UM–Flint, historically a branch of the University of Michigan, has operated under the policies of the Board of Regents of the University of Michigan since its accreditation in 1970.
+The Board of Regents, as the governing body, is responsible for the appointment of the university president, who presides over the Board's meetings but does not have voting rights.
+Instead of directly managing the university's operations, the university president recommends the appointment of a chancellor, who is subject to approval by the Board of Regents and is tasked with overseeing the day-to-day administrative duties of the university as its chief executive officer.